esakal/react-workshop/workshop-guides/2-intermediate/intermediate-2.md

 - [ ] (bonus) check automatically for updates every 10 seconds
 - [ ] clicking on a channel should activate it using relevant api in `ChannelsService`

+Once completed, you can review the suggested solution [here](https://github.com/esakal/react-workshop/pull/14)

 ### Ticket Intermediate-2.3 (active channel view)
 > You can continue your work or checkout and continue with branch [intermediate-2.3](https://github.com/esakal/react-workshop/tree/intermediate-2.3)